How to Renew Car Registration in California

 As a reminder to apply for a CA DMV registration renewal, the Department of Motor Vehicles (DMV) sends you an annual notice before your car or truck’s license plates are scheduled to expire.
 This reminder notice includes your vehicle’s renewal fee and specific instructions for renewing your registration credentials.
 However, even if you do not receive this notice, you are still required to renew.

-If you do not apply for a tag renewal before your vehicle’s license plates expire, you may be subject to late fees, as the state does not offer a grace period once your registration credentials expire.
+If you do not apply for a tag (stickers on your license plate) renewal before your vehicle’s registration expires, you may be subject to late fees, as the state does not offer a grace period once your registration credentials expire.
 Typically, the amount you will need to pay will increase until you complete the steps renew your vehicle’s registration.
-To learn more about these requirements and the steps you must take to renew your license plates, review the information below.
+To learn more about these requirements and the process you must take to renew your vehicle registration, review the information below.

 To apply for DMV car registration renewal from your computer or mobile device, you must be able to provide your license plate number, the last five digits of your vehicle’s identification number (VIN) and a current smog certification must be on file with the DMV (if necessary).